 - Two, a wave of chuckles erupted from the veteran Mastermind members

-Of course, that laughter caused Allison to shrink further and further into herself, making the entire experience even more stressful.
+That laughter caused Allison to shrink further and further into herself, making the entire experience even more stressful.
 It’s already terrifying to stand in front of a room full of strangers and talk about who you are and what your business is.
-But when you’re greener than the Hulk’s skin in terms of your business, and then you hear laughter from people you assume are “making it,” your brain is flooded with thoughts of doubt faster.
+But when you’re greener than the Hulk’s skin in terms of your business, and then you hear laughter from people you assume are “making it,” your brain is floods with doubt.

 Thankfully, seconds after the first snicker(s) reverberated off the walls of the hotel, John Romaniello, the leader of the Mastermind spoke up to quell the laughter.